-You will notice a new fund with a strange name on your statements for the first time this month — it is the Rydex Ursa fund.
+You will notice a new fund with a strange name on your statements for the first time this month.
+It is the Rydex Ursa fund.
 This is a fund that tracks the S&P 500 index in reverse.
-In other words if the S&P goes Down 1% in a given day the Rydex Usra fund will go up by 1%.
-The reverse is of course true and on those days that the market is up the Rydex Usra fund will be down by an equivalent amount.
+In other words if the S&P 500 goes Down 1% in a given day the Rydex Ursa fund will go up by 1%.
+The reverse is, of course, true and on those days that the market is up, the Rydex Ursa fund will be down by an equivalent amount.

-It may additionally have one big advantage over shorting individual stocks.
-While a short can never be a long term gain, this security, if Losch Investment Management Company is able to hold for 12 months, would be subject to long-term-gain taxation.
+Rydex Ursa fund may additionally have one significant advantage over shorting individual stocks.
+While a short can never be a long term gain, this security, if Losch Management Company can hold for 12 months, would be subject to long-term-gain taxation.

-Last month I, as investment manager, wrote about the possibility that Berkshire Hathaway might buy its own stock back.
-I have since checked my, as investment manager, figures and find that Berkshire Hathaway’s book value has been growing at an annual rate of 8.1% for the last five years, not the 6.8% per year figure that I, as investment manager, used in last month’s letter.
+Last month I wrote about the possibility that Berkshire Hathaway might buy its own stock back.
+I have since checked my figures and find that Berkshire Hathaway’s book value has been growing at an annual rate of 8.1% for the last five years, not the 6.8% per year figure that I used in last month’s letter.
 This gives us a low-end buy-back point that is somewhere north of $69,117 (since we know that intrinsic value is growing faster than book value) as of the second half of 2005.

 The Intrinsivaluator estimates that Berkshire Hathaway’s growth for the last 5 years at an annual rate of 12.7%.
 This does not seem an unreasonable rate to me given the leverage that Berkshire Hathaway gets from its insurance float.
 Yet this growth rate would place the point where its relative value as Warren Buffett’s 2000 repurchase offer of $45,000 at $87,010.